-The answer to our question usually involves some sort of furniture oil, wax cleaners or various polishes.
+The answer to this question usually involves some sort of furniture oil, wax cleaners or various polishes.
 The ever popular "Lemon Oil" is probably the most popular go to product.....but please don't!!

 The furniture polish label may say it contains "Lemon Oil" and "Wax" but does it really?
 Yes, no, maybe so??
 Take a minute and look at your label!
 Not the one on the front of the can, but the ingredient label on the back of the can.
 You may find out like we did at one of our last jobs that the can label did not match the ingredients!

 Take a look at the pictures and see for yourself.
 The can in the pictures contained emulsified silicone and deionized water and petroleum.
 This can contained zero "Lemon Oil" and zero "Wax" even though that's what was advertised on the front of the can.

 What's wrong with silicone you might ask.
 Silicone shines nice but is one of the worst chemicals to contaminate the entire church and may cause costly repair and refinishing problems later.
 We do not recommend it.
 So how do we polish our pews you might be asking.
 We've answered this and many other questions below!!

 My polish that I use on church pews works fine why should I change?
 If the polish contains wax, silicone or lemon oil throw it out.
 None of these polish ingredients belong on polyurethane or lacquer finished pews and cause the finish damage in the long run.

 What kind of wood polish should I use?

 None!
 The pews do not need to be polished.
 If they are kept clean the finish should be shiny after a good cleaning.
 If it looks similar to the picture below.

 No amount of polish or cleaner will renew this finish.
 The finish is worn off the wood and it needs stripping and refinished.